zpirzada/azure-container-networking/docs/cni.md

 This page describes how to setup the CNI plugins manually on Azure IaaS VMs.
 If you are planning to deploy an ACS cluster, see [ACS](acs.md) instead.

 ## Install
-Copy the plugin package from the [release](https://github.com/Azure/azure-container-networking/releases) share to your Azure VM and extract the contents to the CNI directories.
+To install or update, copy the plugin package from the [release](https://github.com/Azure/azure-container-networking/releases) share to your Azure VM and extract the contents to the CNI directories.

-You can also install by running the `install-cni-plugin.sh` (Linux) or `install-cni-plugin.ps1` (Windows) scripts provided in the scripts directory of this repository.
+You can also do this by running the `install-cni-plugin.sh` (Linux) or `install-cni-plugin.ps1` (Windows) scripts provided in the scripts directory of this repository.

 ```bash
 $ scripts/install-cni-plugin.sh [version]